 Art.
-34 Management of risk from links between financial market infrastructures

-- The operator shall identify, measure, manage and monitor risks arising from links to other financial market infrastructures. - If a central securities depository establishes a link with another central securities depository: - a. the central securities depository shall use appropriate collateralisation measures to cover, with a high confidence level, the credit risk arising out of the granting of credit to the other central securities depository; - 63 Amended by No I of the SNB O of 26 Nov.
-2015, in force since 1 Jan.
-2016 (AS 2015 5307).
+34 Management of risk from links between financial market infrastructures a. the central securities depository shall use appropriate collateralisation measures to cover, with a high confidence level, the credit risk arising out of the granting of credit to the other central securities depository;